 However there’s no octopus is this salad.

-So that’s how I came up with this Thai seafood noodle salad!
+So that’s how I came up with this easy Thai seafood noodle salad!

 That seafood mix for paella is great.